 We’ve also taken measures to initiate the cremation without running into 2-week delays.
 Green Cremation Texas has been in operation for over 20 years, and in that time we have developed partnerships all over the state.
-Melissa and her team are currently reaching out to crematoriums in less impacted areas to expedite the process.
+Green Cremation Texas is currently reaching out to crematoriums in less impacted areas to expedite the process.
 They have reached out as far as Lubbock to better accommodate their clients.

 Another unique way that Green Cremation Texas can help families is through water cremation.
 The demand for this new, extremely eco-friendly, cremation service isn’t as high as flame cremation.
 Although the process is different, the outcome is exactly the same.
 Choosing water cremation could mean completing the process weeks sooner.